How to improve your broadband speeds

 For those with ADSL connections broadband providers should offer a microfilter (also known as a broadband filter or splitter) when they sign up.

 It's a little white box that plugs into a phone socket and makes sure that the ADSL and phone signals are completely separate.
 If a microfilter is missing, broken, or has not been installed correctly, interference over the phone line and reduced broadband performance can be expected.

 Here are the four main things to check:

-The reason for doing this is any secondary sockets will be using additional internal wiring and connections which could have their own faults.
+If the microfilter works in the BT master socket this is an indication that any secondary sockets with additional internal wiring and connections could have faults.